Palm Springs is half of what you heard, and double how fun you think it might be. Or, if you visit the wrong area maybe not so thrilling at all.

 With more and more (often) young city people moving out to the Palm Springs area permanently, the shopping is on a serious high, not just the dispensaries in the area.

 New boutiques and small designers are opening up shop and there’s just a lot to love from on trend ‘tie dye’ hoodies made from organic cotton to hand poured candles and Scandinavian homeware options.
-GSTP fell in love with a few unique shops in town.
+GSTP loves a few unique shops in town.

-First, the ultra chic The Shops at 1345, which brings together a series of small boutiques and galleries into a highly enjoyable little market.
-You can browse from designer to designer, with all things ranging from throw pillows to jewelry and high brow loungewear.
+Moving on, there’s the chic The Shops at 1345, which brings together a series of small boutiques and galleries into a highly enjoyable little market.
+You can browse through designer after designer, with all things ranging from throw pillows to jewelry and high brow loungewear.

-Second, Windmill City.
+Finally, Windmill City.
 This is a shop trying to champion regionally made products from designers and producers in the area.
+It’s more casual and quirky than high fashion, but the threads and sweats are nice.
 It’s a great spot to find heavenly Joshua Tree Candle Co candles, limited run clothes, totes and postcards.
 The people are lovely too.

 If you’re trying to bring some Palm Springs inspiration home, or rather into your home, Pelago is a must visit.
 It’s a star among the many inspired homeware and design shops in town, and home to prints from the artist Michael Murphy, who champions aviation and retro Palm Springs in his work.